MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/custom-available-permissions.md

 ## Update

 The "Update" permissions in Microsoft Entra ID allow administrators to modify various properties of application registrations.
-These permissions are essential for maintaining and managing both single-tenant and multi-tenant applications.
+These permissions are essential for maintaining and managing both single-tenant and multitenant applications.
 Depending on the specific permission granted, administrators can update properties such as supported account types, authentication settings, branding details, and more.
 The following is a detailed list of the available update permissions and their specific capabilities.

 #### microsoft.directory/applications/allProperties/update

-Allows the ability to update all properties on single-tenant and multi-tenant applications.
+Allows the ability to update all properties on single-tenant and multitenant applications.

 #### microsoft.directory/applications.myOrganization/allProperties/update